gboehl/macro_puzzles/README.rst

 Labor & Wages
 ^^^^^^^^^^^^^

+* **Productivity Puzzle**\ : Labor productivity growth in major advanced economies has markedly slowed since the Great Recession, particularly in the UK. *(Tenreyro, 2018, BoE spreech)*
+* **The Falling Labor Share Puzzle**\ : While classically assumed to be constant, the labor share is falling since the 1980s. *(Karabarbounis and Neiman, 2014, QJE)*
 * **The Shimer Puzzle**\ : Basic search-and-matching models cannot explain the volatility in unemployment given the observed volatilty in labor productivity. *(Shimer, 2005, AER)*
-* **The Falling Labor Share Puzzle**\ : While classically assumed to be constant, the labor share is falling since the 1980s. *(Karabarbounis and Neiman, 2014, QJE)*
 * **The Minimum Wage Puzzle**\ : Portuguese data suggests that increasing minimum wages can lead to a decline of the worker-firms separation rate. *(Portugal and Cardoso, 2006, JEEA)*